 Researchers looking for a way to improve the tolerance of the Arabica coffee plant that accounts for 56% of global coffee production may have found their cuppa in Sierra Leone.
 Coffea stenophylla grows at a mean annual temperature up to 12.24 degrees higher than Arabica.
 And coffee tasters say, according to Bloomberg, it has a flavor similar to Arabica rather than to the more temperature tolerant Robusta coffee used now in instant and other bulk coffees.
 Global coffee production is threatened by rising temperatures

 I’m starting up my videos on JubakAM.com again–this time using YouTube as a platform.
-The twelfth YouTube video “5 Picks for the Next Six Months” went up today.
+The twenty-second YouTube video “Don’t Panic: 3 Picks for This Rotation” went up today.

 Wheat prices hit new highs at $7.46 a bushel at the end of April.
 That the highest since February 2013.
 Corn climbed to a new eight year high.
 The day soybeans rose for a tenth straight session to reach on eight year high.

 When the prices of farm commodities climb, it’s tough times ahead at the grocery store for consumers.
 But it’s good times ahead for farmers and that means increasing sales of tractors and other farm equipment for Deere (DE).
 I’m adding the shares to my 12-18 month Jubak Picks Portfolio